 Signage and floor markings will be in place to remind guests to observe the Government’s social distancing guidance throughout the hostel.
 Where the layout of a property allows, we will have one-way travel.

-We are following Government guidance on this.
-At this time all guests are required to wear a face covering when moving about the hostel.
+We continue to follow Scottish Government guidance on this and at this time it remains mandatory for all guests to wear a face covering when moving about the hostel.

 Yes, although we would encourage guests to use the stairs leaving lifts for those guests who really require them.
 Lift capacity will be reduced to single travellers or one family bubble.